 Families with a disabled child very often deal with similar life styles and face the same challenges in being a carer.
-Concerns ranging from education, acess to services, respite and other issues directly related to their children’s needs are common and carers often feel unsupported in one or many of these areas.
-FOBE bring Parents/carers of disabled children together for friendship, to share information and to support one another through our Parent Support Programme.
+Concerns ranging from education, access to services, respite and other issues directly related to their children’s needs are common and carers often feel unsupported in one or many of these areas.
+FOBE aim to bring Parents/carers of disabled children together for friendship, to share information and to support one another.

-Outreach Work – Our Family Worker visits homes to provide support in house with many things including advocacy, signposting, form filling, informal training and just dropping in to see how things are.
+Outreach Work – Our Family Worker keeps in contact with parents including texts, phone calls and home visits homes to provide support with many things including advocacy, signposting, form filling, informal training and just dropping in to see how things are.